CLI reference#

 -e,--environmentEnvironment name.
 Defaults to the package name.

 name=binaryor justname.
 Repeatable.
-Defaults to exposing the binary matching the package name.--forceForce reinstall if the tool already exists.
+Defaults to package-owned executables reported by conda metadata.--forceForce reinstall if the tool already exists.

 # Basic install